saikrishnasanda/bigdata/README.md

 b) Dashboard

-Dashboard instances were created using AWS Quicksight and rendered as PDF files; however, due to billing limitations, the Dashboard instances are shutdown after analysis.
+Dashboard instances were created using AWS Quicksight and rendered as PDF files.
 The PDF extracts are available below.
 Additionally, these dashboards are analyzed in the Results section as a tool for evaluating the research objectives and questions.

 [Click Here For Dashboards](https://github.com/saikrishnasanda/bigdata/blob/main/Project%20Files/AWS%20Quicksight/AWS%20Quicksight.pdf)